 For a multiple exposure device, the MVS configuration program generates multiple device numbers.
 You provide the initial device number and a value called the replication factor (the replication factor is also called number-of-units).
-The MVS configuration program builds a UCB for each exposure.
+The MVS configuration program calculates the other device numbers and builds a UCB for each exposure.